drteeth/elixir-es-cqrs/slides.md

 ???

-Simlar to accounting ledgers, events never change. new facts are added the replace older ones.
+# Simlar to accounting ledgers, events never change.
+# New facts are added the replace older ones.

 ---
 class: middle